bentormey/btormey/src/pages/test.md

 There are others, including real estate, commodities (like oil), and cryptocurrency (like Bitcoin).

-You don't need exposure to all of them, you only need a mix of assets which are not highly correlated with each other.
+You don't need exposure to all of them, you only need a mix of assets which are not highly _correlated_ with each other.
+Correlation is a statistical property, but in simple terms if two assets are correlated it means they tend to go up and down with each other.

 If you own property, you're already exposed to real estate.
 If you have a mortgage then you have _leveraged_ exposure to real estate.

-Exchange-traded funds (ETFs) are useful vehicles for getting exposure to these broad asset classes.

-Stock ETFs track major indicies, like the S&P 500 or FTSE 100, and allow you to achieve the same returns as the market on the whole...

-If large-cap US companies perform well, your S&P 500 index tracking ETF performs well...

-If Apple represents 5% of the index then for every $100 you invest in the ETF, $5 goes towards buying Apple shares.